szsascha/libgdx-multiplayer-authentication-flow/README.md

 6. Ping functionality to get the current latency
 7. Chat

+The login handling is done with REST requests.
+For the game, the transport is changed to websocket.
+Multiple websocket endpoints are supported to enable load balancing by use case.
+For example, the chat could run on different servers than the game.

 ## Architecture
 ### Client
 The client consists of two main parts.